SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 .. _min-target-size:

-.. versionadded:: X1.0-rc3

 MinTargetSize
 ^^^^^^^^^^^^^

 ``MinTargetSize`` is the minimum image size to which Sikuli can resize.

-Sikuli resizes the screen images to a smaller scale for faster matching.
-This scaling process speeds up the matching process, but also increases the possibility of false matching.
-The default value of ``MinTargetSize`` in X-1.0rc3 is 12, which makes the matching algorithm be balanced between speed and robustness.
+**Note** It is not recommended, to use this.
+With version 1.2 the matching process will be revised anyway and might bring other options.
+If you really want to speed up the search process, take care, that you are searching in a region being as small as possible.

-If you feel that Sikuli is running too slow, try a smaller value than 12.
+If you feel that Sikuli is running too slow, you might try a smaller value than 12.
 On the other hand, if you see Sikuli returns a match that is not what you expect, i.e. a false match, try to increase ``MinTargetSize`` to make Sikuli be more robust to small details.

 You can tune this parameter using the following Jython code.

 .. sikulicode::

-   from org.sikuli.script.natives import Vision
+   from org.sikuli.natives import Vision

    Vision.setParameter("MinTargetSize", 6) # the default is 12.
    Setting the size to a smaller value would make the matching algorithm be faster.